 - Reliance on external demand

 - Budget income highly dependent on performances in the gas and oil sector

 - Very high private debt levels

-- Erosion of price competitiveness in the economy due to high labour costs
+- Erosion of price competitiveness due to high labor costs

 - Persistent regional disparities

 - Ethnic and religious disputes

 Particularly strong in 2017, growth will remain robust in 2018.
 Activity will continue to be driven by internal demand, and also by good export performance (75% of GDP).
 Exports should continue to benefit from the recovery in hydrocarbon prices, which represents 20% of total exports.
 However, the energy sector (natural gas and oil) might suffer from the suspension of Chinese pipeline projects (funded by the Export-Import Bank of China) amid corruption concerns.
 The country also exports high added-value manufactured products, such as semi-conductors and other electronic products (39% of exports), for which there is strong global demand.
 Investment in this sector will likely be sustained by the good outlook for these products, especially as the country benefits from growing integration in the regional value chain thanks to its ongoing membership in the Association of Southeast Asian Nations (ASEAN).
 Conversely, public projects could suffer from the promised new government review and potential renegotiation of large infrastructure projects awarded to foreign investors.
 The sectors associated with tourism are expected to continue to expand, but will further suffer from the lasting impact of the Malaysia Airlines disasters in 2014 and 2015, as well as from a less favorable security environment than those of local rivals like Thailand and Vietnam.